bfut/ReaScripts/README.md

 * bfut_MIDI notes to items (notes to subtrack, note pitch as item pitch).lua
 * bfut_MIDI notes to items (notes to subtrack, note pitch as item rate).lua

 Converts MIDI notes to media items in one go.
+See script code for config options.

 How to use:
   1) Select MIDI item(s), all on the same track.